Display to header level

 Another strategy is for conservation organizations to sponsor and/or present workshops on the design and creation of spaces for nature play.
 This can be done with their own staff and volunteers, if they have enough expertise.
 However, even a conservation group with no experience in natural play design can sponsor such workshops by contracting with national experts, and using enrollment fees to offset the costs.
-Groups such as Nature Explore and Green Hearts Institute for Nature in Childhood (Green Hearts for short) are among the sources that can provide nature play workshops or training sessions.
+Groups such as Nature Explore and Green Hearts Institute for Nature in Childhood (Now defunct) are among the sources that can provide nature play workshops or training sessions.
 Depending on the community and the host’s desires, these sessions may be offered for the general public or they may be tailored towards specific audiences, such as school administrators, landscape designers, or parents.

 A crucial step in restoring nature play is to foster understanding of what it is and its value.
 Once they understand nature play, adults can be trained to facilitate its spread—as parents, volunteers, or professionals.

 The value of nature-based play is not hard to grasp, yet for many adults it seems to lie just below their conscious awareness—ready to be spurred into full appreciation with only a bit of discussion and the prompting of a few memories of childhood.
 But even adults who appreciate nature play often don’t understand its importance to both conservation and child development.
 The research is persuasive, but it has not yet been widely shared.